Posted on Thursday, July 24, 2014

 Hellmund has donated one of the pieces and the City of Geneva is purchasing the other.
 This is the latest in a number of public showcases of his work over the course of the past year, stretching from Massachusetts to Michigan.

 During his senior year, his work was part of Geneva Night Out, a monthly celebration of arts and culture in downtown Geneva.
 His sculptures were on display at Lake City Hobby in December.
 Hellmund's project "Biking the Berlin Wall" was included in the second annual Julius G. Blocker '53 Cultural Showcase on campus in November.
 His work was geared toward exploring the visual and cultural side of Berlin.
-Earlier in the fall, The Hartsbrook School, in Hadley, Mass., installed his piece, "Simplicity I."
+Earlier in the year, The Hartsbrook School, in Hadley, Mass., installed his piece, "Simplicity I."

 The Shelburne Falls, Mass., native was also one of only 19 sculptors nationwide (and the youngest and least experienced by far) to have been included in the 2012 Biennial Sculpture Invitational at the Krasl Arts Center in St. Joseph, Michigan.
 For his work "On Upward Wing," he found the materials in a scrap yard near Geneva.
 That sculpture is now part of the permanent collection at Lake Michigan College.